DexWRLD/caseopenerstuff/README.md

 - Open your command prompt or terminal, navigate to the directory where the script is located, and run the script using the following command:

-   `python your_script_name.py`
+   `python testv3.py`

 ### 4. Activate Game Window

-- The script will attempt to activate the NoxPlayer game window with the title specified in `GAME_WINDOW_TITLE`.
+- The script will attempt to activate the NoxPlayer game window with the title specified in `NoxPlayer`.
 Ensure that NoxPlayer is running and the game is open when you run the script.

 ### 5. Execute Script